Graphs of curves and arcs quasi-isometric to big mapping class groups: Equivalent definitions of translatability

 Since $E(x) \cap V$ is a Cantor set, $x$ is an immediate predecessor of $e_+$, and $x \not\preccurlyeq e_-$, $E(x)$ must be a countable sequence of disjoint Cantor sets converging to $e_+$.
 Let $X \sqcup Y$ be a partition of $E(x) \cup \set{e_+}$ into nonempty clopen sets, and let $Z = \set{e_-}$.
 Then a finite-type surface $S$ that has $X$, $Y$, and $Z$ in distinct complementary components will be nondisplaceable.
-As in the proof of Lemma \ref{inf_ends}, removing a single curve $\alpha$ from $S$ does not change this property, and so the result follows by Corollary \ref{nondisp_nograph}. \end{proof}
+As in the proof of Lemma \ref{inf_ends}, we can construct such an $S$ so that it avoids a fixed curve $\alpha$, and so the result follows by Corollary \ref{nondisp_nograph}. \end{proof}

 These lemmas together give the main result of this subsection: